derektwalton/SolarMonitor/UDOO_ch341_driver/README.txt

 Compile the modules
 ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- make modules -j5

 All we really want from this whole build is ./drivers/usb/serial/ch341.ko.
-Get this file over to the UDOO machine and then we can follow the directions in ../CH341SER/Makefile to load the driver:
+I placed a prebuilt version at CH341SER/ch341.ko.
+Get this file over to the UDOO machine and then we can follow the directions in CH341SER/Makefile to load the driver:

 sudo modprobe usbserial
 sudo insmod